Biology Courses

 Course Detail:

-This course is a two term interdisciplinary course.
+This course is a two-term interdisciplinary course.
 The course provides students with scientific principles, concepts, and methodologies to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
 The course considers environmentally based issues such as pollution, habitat degradation, and resource conservation.
 This course requires a keen interest in issues concerning the welfare and sustainability of the earth.
 Many of the labs conducted will involve issues relating to pollution and energy.
 Completion of this course prepares students for the AP Environmental Science exam.
-Prerequisites: Honors Biology or equivalent.
+This course is offered every academic year.
+Prerequisites: BL101 and BL102 or equivalent.

 |